StephaneTrebel/the-good-docs-templates/release-notes/process_release-notes.md

 # Release notes process

-> Thank you for downloading this template from The Good Docs Project\!
+> Thank you for downloading this template from The Good Docs Project!
 Before using the template, read this document for best practices about how to research, write, and maintain this type of content.
 Want to explore more templates?
 Check them out in our [templates](https://gitlab.com/tgdp/templates) GitLab repository.

-Release notes provide a clear, structured overview of updates, fixes, and changes in a software release, helping users and stakeholders quickly understand what’s new, improved, or fixed.
+Release notes provide a clear, structured overview of updates, fixes, and changes in a software release, helping users and stakeholders quickly understand what's new, improved, or fixed.
 This document serves as an essential touchpoint between development teams and users, making it easier to identify enhancements, spot new feature requirements, and track bug resolutions.
 Release notes are especially valuable for product updates that may impact user workflows, require configuration changes, or introduce new functionality.
 Use this template to ensure your release notes are clear, comprehensive, and actionable for a wide range of users.

 Release notes are essential whenever you deliver updates that impact users, regardless of your release cadence.
 In Agile Software Development, frequent release notes keep users informed about continuous improvements and help teams stay aligned on incremental updates.
-For products with a regular release cadence—whether monthly, quarterly, or annually—release notes provide transparency into major changes and enhancements users can expect at predictable intervals.
+For products with a regular release cadence-whether monthly, quarterly, or annually-release notes provide transparency into major changes and enhancements users can expect at predictable intervals.
 Release notes are also crucial for hotfixes or security patches, where immediate communication helps users understand critical fixes and any actions they might need to take.

 ## How to research release notes